go-gitea/gitea/CONTRIBUTING.md

 ## Styleguide

-For imports you should use the following format
+For imports you should use the following format (_without_ the comments)
 ```go
 import (
   // stdlib